Set It Off (film): Cultural impact

 Set It Off became known as a staple in urban cinema as a cult classic.
 The film was also the center of many parodies and attracted spoofs in television, YouTube and social media alike with creators and actors recreating memorable scenes from the movie, particularly the rooftop scene; Stony's desperate decision to obtain money for her brother; the fight between Cleo and Stony and the final standoff scene.
 Notable social media creators and stand-up comedian/actor KevOnStage appeared as a detective in one of the 2014 parodies with content creators All Def Women, as well as social media actor and comedian Minks (officalminks) recreated and spoofed the final standoff scene in 2018.

-Queen Latifah reprised her role as 'Cleo" in a 1997 MADtv sketch with Phil Lamarr as weird stud 'Rick', who was trying to charm Cleo in a bar by coming on too strong, she dismisses him by threatening him with a gun, but assures him to relax and ask him if he has a car in which he gives her the keys.
-She tells him to relax and wants him to meet her friends (Stony, TT and Frankie) but first needs to stop at a local bank first.
-They leave as she calls her girlfriend Ursula, who was sitting at the bar to tag along.
-The sketch can be internalized and interpreted as possibly one the events that happened early on before the demise and downfall of the girls.
+Queen Latifah reprised her role as Cleo in a 1997 MADtv sketch with Phil Lamarr.

-Queen Latifah also surprised Anthony Anderson with the cast reunion (Jada, Vivica & Kimberly) as a spoof while presenting Best Male R&B artist at the 2005 BET Awards trying to antagonize and rob him of his clothing.
+Queen Latifah also surprised Anthony Anderson with the cast reunion as a spoof while presenting Best Male R&B artist at the 2005 BET Awards trying to antagonize and rob him of his clothing.